AdamFiejtek/animals-quiz/README.md

 ![image](https://github.com/AdamFiejtek/animals-quiz/blob/59955ebe87e72e165aede7ec713971458cfdd7b7/assets/images/logo.png)

-Play this quiz to learn more about Animal Kingdom and English in a funny and easy way!
+Play this quiz to learn more about Animal Kingdom and learn English in a funny and easy way!

 ## Table of Contents
 - [Animal Quiz](#animal-quiz)